 Nothing beats a tasty dinner with kids who are happy to be there!
 Rosso’s offers a delicious menu of pizza and salads with a sweet way to entertain the kiddos by letting them make their own pizzas.
 It’s a win-win!

-Did you find something new to add to your list of fun things to do in Sonoma County?
+Did you find something new to add to your list of fun things to do in Sonoma California?

 Whether your trip to Sonoma County is a romantic couple’s getaway, a wine tasting bachelorette weekend, or a family vacation, I hope this list gives you plenty of ideas for things to do!
 Taste delicious wines, breathe in fresh air in the redwood forest, and take in the beautiful views while you much on salt water taffy – it is the best of Sonoma in a nutshell!